 In order to tackle the Corona Virus, Mexico banned junk food for children.
 This virus is bad news for diabetics.
 Should diabetics eat junk food?
+Let us take a look at the two, junk food and diabetes.

 This article will focus on junk food and diabetes so that we can conclude if diabetics should be indulging, and in the event they do, how often and possible choices if junk food is our only option.